-UFD-AER1 317 Appropriately scaled strategic planning occurs in advance of regulatory planning, and regulatory plans are changed in a timely manner to facilitate the outcomes identified in these processes.
-UFD-AER2 318 Urban expansion only occurs when suitable and sufficient development infrastructure is in place or will be provided at the time of expansion and provision is made for the needs of additional infrastructure .
-UFD-AER3 319 Development infrastructure is in place in time to facilitate reasonably expected urban intensification or planned expansion.
-UFD-AER4 320 New developments including redevelopments are designed to maximise energy and transport efficiency and minimise impacts on water quality and quantity.
-UFD-AER5 321 The majority of new urban development is located close to services, jobs, and other urban amenities and can access those amenities by a range of transport modes including active transport and, where available, public transport .
+UFD-AER1.
+Appropriately scaled strategic planning occurs in advance of regulatory planning, and regulatory plans are changed in a timely manner to facilitate the outcomes identified in these processes.
+UFD-AER2.
+Urban expansion only occurs when suitable and sufficient development infrastructure is in place or will be provided at the time of expansion and provision is made for the needs of additional infrastructure.
+UFD-AER3.
+Development infrastructure is in place in time to facilitate reasonably expected urban intensification or planned expansion.
+UFD-AER4.
+New developments including redevelopments are designed to maximise energy and transport efficiency and minimise impacts on water quality and quantity.
+UFD-AER5.
+The majority of new urban development is located close to services, jobs, and other urban amenities and can access those amenities by a range of transport modes including active transport and, where available, public transport .
+UFD-AER6.
+The mode share and use of active transport and where available, public transport increases.
+UFD-AER9.
+There is an increased range of housing types and locations and an increased number of dwellings , particularly more affordable housing in existing and planned urban areas .